Cassandra Baratheon (second from left) with her sisters

 It is said that Lady Cassandra wept when she learned that Aegon II had died and that she would not be a queen.

 Lady Elenda sent Cassandra, Ellyn, and Floris to represent House Baratheon at the coronation of Aegon III Targaryen and his wedding to Princess Jaehaera.
 Cassandra became a lady companion to the new queen after the wedding.
 When Jaehaera was found dead on the moat of spikes below Maegor's Holdfast, some blamed Lady Cassandra.
-Her detractors claimed that the disappointment at not being a queen had turned her sour, and bitterly resented having to care for a weepy and feeble-witted queen who she blamed for all her woes.
+Her detractors claimed that the disappointment at not being a queen had turned her sour, and bitterly resented having to care for a weepy and feeble-witted queen whom she blamed for all her woes.
 After Jaehaera's death, Lady Elenda put Cassandra and Ellyn forward as potential queens for Aegon III.
-The rumor that she had murdered Jaehaera was heard again before the Maiden's Day Cattle Show, likely due to the actions of Lord Unwin Peake, who hoped to further his own daughter as a marriage candidate for the king.
+The rumor that she had murdered Jaehaera was heard again before the Maiden's Day Ball, likely due to the actions of Lord Unwin Peake, who hoped to further his own daughter as a marriage candidate for the king.

 When Aegon III married again to Queen Daenaera Velaryon, Cassandra became her companion.
 When the king and queen suffered an attempted poisoning, she confessed that she had often shared her bed with Ser Mervyn Flowers, and sometimes with Tessario the Tiger at Ser Mervyn's behest.
-When Willam Stackspear suggested Cassandra was a reward Tessario was promised for killing Jaehaera, Cassandra burst into tears.
+When Lord Willam Stackspear suggested Cassandra was a reward Tessario was promised for killing Jaehaera, Cassandra burst into tears.

 Lady Elenda had sent three Baratheon bannermen to speak for Cassandra during her trial.
 Through them, and Lord Lorent Grandison, Cassandra was spared the harsher punishments of Lucinda Penrose and Priscella Hogg due to her high birth.
 Instead, she was arranged to marry the minor knight Ser Walter Brownhill, thirty years her elder and who had fathered sixteen children in total upon three previous wives.
 Through caring for Ser Walter's thirteen living children and the additional sons or daughters she might give him, Lady Elenda thought Cassandra's plotting would cease, and it did.